sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 * Show CLIs
     * Extend existing CLIs such as 'show platform fan/temperature' to support the new HW
-    * Extend the modular chassis CLI 'show chassis modules status" to display the DPU state.
+    * Extend the modular chassis CLI 'show chassis modules status" to display the detailed DPU states.
 (See CLIs section)

 ### 2.3.
 Detect and Debug
 * Health
-    * SmartSwitch DPUs should store their health data in their local StateDB
+    * SmartSwitch DPUs should store their health data locally
     * DPUs should support a CLI to display the health data “show system-health ...”
 (See CLIs section)
-    * The host should be able to access this data using a an api or the host pmon can access it via gRPC, but it is implementation specific.
+    * The host pmon should be able to access this data via gRPC or a similar mechanism, but it is implementation specific.
+    * The DPU module health data will be stored in the host stateDB.
+    * Vendor specific data such as interrupt events can also be placed in user defined fields under this DB
+    * This table already exists and the DPUs will use this just like a linecard.
 * Alarm and Syslog
     * Raise alarms when the temperature thresholds exceed, fans run slow or not present or faulty
     * Drive LEDs accordingly